threatgrid/ctia/doc/es_stores.md

 ### Rollover task
-Currently, CTIA uses Elasticsearch 5.6 which requires to manually request _rollover API.
-Since indices could be shared by multiple CTIA instances, we designed an external task that must be frequently launch to request _rollover with configured conditions.
-This task requires no parameter, it simply reads the conf and to detects stores and their rollover conditions.
+CTIA currently supports Elasticsearch 5.x which requires to manually request `_rollover` API.
+Since indices could be shared by multiple CTIA instances, we designed an external task that must be launched frequently to request `_rollover` with configured conditions.
+This task requires no parameter, it simply reads from configuration, detects aliased stores and their rollover conditions.
 You can launch that task with:
 `java -cp ctia.jar:resources:. clojure.main -m ctia.task.rollover`
 or from source: